-Bachelor of Science (BS) or Bachelor of Arts (BA) - It's Your Choice
+Bachelor of Science or Bachelor of Arts - It's Your Choice

 The 120-credit program includes a 33-credit University core, 9-credit School of Leadership core, your 36-credit major, and 42 elective credits.
-Start by choosing from one of five majors:
+Start by choosing a major:

 Students who choose Duquesne University are extremely diverse, but they do have some things in common.
 They value a quality education and they want a school that is big enough to offer lots of academic choices but small enough that they receive personal attention.
 They want a university that focuses on values and engagement as much as education.